 Katie Ashcraft – is currently a junior at ETBU, and she is studying Music and Worship in Ministry. she’s involved in choir and countless worship bands in the music department.
 She’s also been involved in the ETBU theatre department.
 This past spring, she played one of the daughters, “Shprintze,” in Fiddler on the Roof.
 And now, she’s preparing for a play called “The Christians” coming up at the end of September.

 Harrison Magner – attended Fairleigh Dickinson University for two years, and now attends LSU in Baton Rouge continuing to study theater performance.
-He is currently cast as Nate in the new muzical LMNOP.
+He was cast as Nate in the new muzical LMNOP.
 He is also an aspiring playwright.

 Diamond Smith – is currently at the University of Louisiana at Lafayette, majoring in Psychology Pre-Med.
 She is a Junior with hopes to graduate in Spring 2019.
 On campus, she has been involved with The Big Event, Peer Mentoring, Powerful Poets, Grief Awareness Association, NAACP, Pre-Professional Society, and The National Society of Leadership and Success.
 She is teaching voice lessons at the Music Academy of Acadiana.